ebrinz/next-lander/README.md

 ## Getting Started

-This blog template is meant for an easy set-up blog for using markdown files to make posts.
-Each file should have metadata at the top like the following.
+This blog template is meant for an easy set-up blog for using markdown files to make posts Each file should have metadata at the top like the following

 `title: First post`
 `description: The first post is the least memorable.`